 - Altered checks or checks signed by unauthorized personnel

 - Maintain current and accurate accounting records.
-Bank and other control accounts should be reconciled on a monthly basis and reviewed periodically by the Company’s outside accountant.
-Review financial reports and any exception reports on a monthly basis.
+Check bank and other control accounts on a monthly basis and know how much it costs to run your business.
+Review financial reports and any exception reports and sign up for text and email alerts.

 - Monitor approved vendor lists.
-Verify the credentials of all new vendors before they are authorized to supply the Company.
-Control access to new vendor set-up.
-Owners should periodically review the list of approved vendors, being alert for the following red flags:
+Verify the credentials of all new vendors before they are authorized to supply your organisation.
+Control access to new vendor set-up and ensure that you periodically review the list of approved vendors, being alert for the following red flags: